ccwang002/ccwang002.github.io/content/blogs/2016-01/0115_coverage_gvis.md

 #### via `transcripts()`

-For the transcript location, the easiest way will be querying the txDb via `transcript()` directly,
+For the transcript location, the easiest way will be querying the txDb via `transcript()`,

 ```r
 BRCA1_txs <- transcripts(